 But, what if you want to get married in the Netherlands?

-And I’ll let you in on another secret; unless you are a resident, officially living in Holland [settled status] arranging a civil wedding is extremely stressful.
+Well, I’ll let you in on a secret; unless you are a resident, officially living in Holland [settled status] arranging a civil wedding is extremely stressful.
 Why?
 You need to gain settlement status and full Dutch citizenship first.

-Besides that, if you get married during the week, at the weekend or on a national holiday in Holland, you could pay through the roof.
-So, how do you avoid paying more than you bargained for?
-Simple, obtain your marriage license in the country of residence.
+So, obtain your marriage license in the country of your residence.
 Thereafter, book a celebrant to officiate your wedding ceremony.
 Otherwise, if you are a resident of Holland read below what you can expect during a Dutch civil wedding ceremony before your church marriage service.

 Civil marriage ceremonies